What happened to "append Nisus document with selected text"

 Re: What happened to "append Nisus document with selected te

 Nisus Writer does behave a little differently in this aspect as well.
 Because Nisus Writer allows for more complex find operations (eg: PowerFind expressions) we didn't want the user to ever lose a find expression they'd taken some time to craft.
 For this reason Nisus Writer will only import the shared/system search string if it would not overwrite an existing search expression.
-However, Nisus Writer always export the user's entered search string/expression, so other applications can pick it up.2) I couldn't get it to share the system find strings to compare web data text files with Safari presentation of the data without copy+pasting the search string each time,
+However, Nisus Writer always export the user's entered search string/expression, so other applications can pick it up.

 But perhaps we can be a bit more helpful in this regard.
 Instead of only importing the shared search string once, we could import it if the user has their Find & Replace panel set to "Normal" find mode, or we detect that their PowerFind (or PowerFind Pro) expression is a literal string that contains no special pattern matching.